 vResource Scaling Up/Down

 A VNF can adapt to the demands of the applied traffic.
 It could increase it performance by allocation of additional vResources and when the traffic lowers, it could release vResources.
 This process is called scaling.
-The resource increase/decrease without changes to VNFC count is scaling Up/Down.
+The resource increase/decrease without changes to VNFC and VNF count is scaling Up/Down.
 The following test cases address the validation of the VNF scaling for Up/Down.

+Scale-up VNF instance